Leica X-U Typ 113 vs Sony RX10 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the X-U Typ 113 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica X-U Typ 113 better than the Sony RX10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.